 “He was…odd,” she replied.
 “We had an apartment together, you know, and one night I came back to find the windows open, the electricity off, but there was a swarm of lightning bugs covering the walls.
 Their wings, opening and shutting, made the whole house look alive; like it was the flank of an animal, breathing; the room was lit yellow-green like a spotlight from all sides.
 A few of them flew around him in clockwise spirals, blinking like they were speaking in code.
 I was by the door, I couldn’t walk inside.
 He asked me what was wrong and I said it was him.
 He came over to the door, held out his hand, and led me in.
 We danced until the dark started to steal away and the fireflies with it, and I closed every window and locked the door.
 It never happened again.”
-She looked up at him and leaned back.
+She looked up at her brother and leaned back.

 Dr. Stein pulled the stuffing from one hand to another and looked away.
 “He sounds like my kind of person,” he said at last.